landing-ai/landingai-python/pdocs/user_guide/1_concepts.md

 # User Guide

 After you've developed a computer vision model, you can run inference with it and apply those results to serve your business goals.
-To help you make the most of your model, Landing AI offers the `landingai` Python library.
+To help you make the most of your model, LandingAI offers the `landingai` Python library.
 This library enables you to use your LandingLens model and build your computer vision applications with ease.

 Specifically, it provides Python APIs to allow you to:
 - Get prediction results from your deployed model (without worrying about communicating with the model server and different deployment options)